In this article, we will focus on two basic questions:

 Is It Wrong to Want to See a Miraculous Sign that Might Eliminate Doubt?

-In Matthew 12:39-40, when asked by the scribes and Pharisees for a sign, Jesus said,
+In Matthew 12:39-40, when asked by the scribes and Pharisees for a sign, Jesus Christ declares,

 “An evil and adulterous generation seeks after a sign, and no sign will be given to it except the sign of the prophet Jonah.
 For as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.”

-With regard to the use of the term that is translated as “adulterous is this passage,” The Fourfold Gospel says, “While the Jews of that generation could well be accused literally of adultery, Jesus here evidently uses it in its symbolic sense as used by the prophets.
+With regard to the use of the term that is translated as “adulterous” in this passage, The Fourfold Gospel says, “While the Jews of that generation could well be accused literally of adultery, Jesus here evidently uses it in its symbolic sense as used by the prophets.
 They represented Israel as being married to God and as being untrue to him. . . .”

 As an adulterous wife; they departed from that God, to whom by covenant they had been espoused: they were not guilty of the whoredom of idolatry, as they had been before the captivity, but they were guilty of infidelity, and all iniquity, and that is whoredom too: they did not look after gods of their own making, but they looked for signs of their own devising; and that was adultery. . . .